Configuring automated sensitive data discovery for your account - Amazon Macie

 6. When you finish, choose Save.

 In Amazon Macie, an allow list defines specific text or a text pattern that you want Macie to ignore when it inspects S3 objects for sensitive data.
-If text matches an entry or pattern in an allow list, Macie doesn’t report the text, even if the text matches the criteria of a managed data identifier or a custom data identifier.
+If text matches an entry or pattern in an allow list, Macie doesn’t report the text.
+This is the case even if the text matches the criteria of a managed or custom data identifier.
 To learn more, see Defining sensitive data exceptions with allow lists.

 By default, Macie doesn't use allow lists when it performs automated sensitive data discovery.
 If you want Macie to use specific allow lists, you can add them to the analyses.
-If you add an allow list to the analyses, you can subsequently remove it.
+If you add an allow list, you can subsequently remove it.

 To add or remove allow lists